An Ireland Road Trip Highlight!

 This brings us to the staff of Bunratty Castle and Folk Park.
 It must take so much work to maintain such a big attraction, but it all looks spiffy and neat.
 Further, I had a particularly good experience with one of employees staffing the fancy gift shop.

 Because our flight was pushed up a day early due to yet another Boston blizzard, we suddenly had a free day on our itinerary.
 I mentioned this to one of the employees in the gift shop, and she generously drew up a route for us to drive in order to see three notable towns that we would have otherwise missed.

 Our whole visit to Bunratty Castle and Folk Park took less than two hours, but was the perfect mix of relaxed, fun, and fascinating for a first day in Ireland.
 Oh, and did I mention that there are all sorts of yummy restaurants within short walking distance from the castle?

 So what about you?
 Does Bunratty seem like a place you would like to visit?
 If you’ve been there before, what was your experience like?
 Do share!

 Enjoy this article and still planning your trip?
-Click here for an easy link to Ireland hotel deals, here for cheap flights to Ireland, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Click this affiliate link for an easy shortcut to Ireland hotel deals, cheap flights to Ireland, and deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
 Happy travels!